Grades 4 - 8

 Skills We Teach:

-Singing techniques • Harmonic and melodic composition • Performing rhythms on instruments • Understanding musical patterns • Writing lyrics and melodies using blues chord progressions • Using voice to portray characters in a musical
+Singing techniques • Harmonic and melodic composition • Reading iconic notation and performing on instruments • Understanding musical patterns

 • PE in Grade 6